 Overall, our feline friends are generally picky eaters.
 A cat will rarely have a strong desire for strawberries.

-Since strawberries aren’t particularly healthy for cats, and cats generally won’t want to eat them, it’s to avoid giving our cats strawberries.
+Since strawberries aren’t particularly healthy for cats, and cats generally won’t want to eat them, it’s okay to avoid giving our cats strawberries.

 If you happen to have a cat who wants to eat strawberries, or you happen to share a small slice on a rare occasion, it should be okay!
-There’s nothing toxic about strawberries to cats — just remember that they are a treat and must be given only in small quantities.
+There’s nothing toxic about strawberries — just remember that they are a treat and must be given only in small quantities.

 If you decide, with your vet’s input, that strawberries would be a fitting snack for your cat, there are some things to keep in mind.